ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 * To use a standalone module only in a selected playbook or playbooks, store the module in a subdirectory called ``library`` in the directory that contains the playbook or playbooks.
 * To use a standalone module only in a single role, store the module in a subdirectory called ``library`` within that role.

+.. note:: This applies to all plugin types but requires specific configuration and/or adjacent directories for each plugin type, see below.

 .. warning::